-The constraints requiring each Clip to have a nonzero length and each Image to have nonzero width and height are not strictly necessary for Pvote to function.
-They are present due to a Pygame limitation: Pygame refuses to create zero-length sounds or zero-sized images.
+The constraints requiring each Clip to have a nonzero length and each Image to have nonzero width and height are present due to a Pygame limitation: Pygame refuses to create zero-length sounds or zero-sized images.
+Were it not for this limitation, they would be unnecessary-it would be logical for playing a zero-length clip or pasting a zero-sized image to have no effect.